KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 7. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
 8. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 9. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+10. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-transitfeed by bnitkin](https://github.com/bnitkin/MMM-transitfeed)